3 month old baby: Development, growth and milestones

 Cognitive development

 They'll need plenty of love and hugs to develop their brains at this age.
 According to Dr Alexis, you may notice your baby is beginning to recognise certain people.
-"At 3 months babies are able to recognise familiar faces and objects even from a distance.
+"At 3 months, babies can recognise familiar faces and objects even from a distance.
 They pay more attention to body parts like mouth, feet, fingers and toes."
 You might notice your baby is also trying to talk as they start to make more noises with their mouths.
-They may begin to laugh too and your baby is probably smiling at you on the regular.
-Reading to your baby regularly with a bedtime story and playing them music in the day will also help develop their brains too.
+They may begin to laugh, too, and your baby is probably smiling at you regularly.
+Reading your baby's regular bedtime stories and playing them music during the day will also help develop their brains.

 Physical development

-"At 3 months babies will have better head control and when sitting they may start to hold their head up."
+"At three months, babies will have better head control, and when sitting, they may start to hold their head up."
 Says Dr Alexis.
 "During tummy time, they may attempt to roll from front to back, lift their heads or use their hands to push up their chest."
 Dr Alexis continues.
-It's a good idea to continue with tummy time this month to strengthen those neck muscles further.
-Baby may even attempt to roll over too, but it'll still be a while before baby starts to walk!
-Things like play gyms, sensory toys and activity mats can help develop these physical and cognitive skills further, so it's a good idea to incorporate some play time each day too.
-Before you know it, baby will be sitting up and will begin crawling at around six months!
+Continuing with tummy time this month is a good idea to strengthen those neck muscles further.
+The baby may even attempt to roll over, too, but it'll still be a while before the baby starts to walk!
+Things like play gyms, sensory toys and activity mats can help develop these physical and cognitive skills further, so it's a good idea to incorporate some play time each day, too.
+Before you know it, your baby willsit up and begin crawling at around six months!

 Your 3 month old baby's health

-As a new parent, it's normal to worry about your child's growth.
-During the third month, many parents have similar worries as their baby goes through their first big growth spurt.
-'Is my baby putting on too much weight?'
+As a new parent, worrying about your child's growth is normal.
+During the third month, many parents have similar worries as their baby goes through their first big growth spurt: 'Is my baby putting on too much weight?'
 'Are they gaining enough weight?'
 To ease your mind, it's always advised to speak to your health visitor or doctor about your concerns.
-Your baby's height and weight chart may also come in handy for this too.
+Your baby's height and weight chart may also come in handy for this.

-While it's important not to put yourself under pressure as a parent, and remind yourself that all babies are different, your child's growth and weight are very important.
-If your doctor has any concerns, they may advise you to alter how you feed baby.
+While it's important not to put yourself under pressure as a parent and remind yourself that all babies are different, your child's growth and weight are very important.
+If your doctor has any concerns, they may advise you to alter how you feed your baby.

-If your baby gains weight too rapidly in the first six months of their lives, they may be at an increased risk of childhood obesity which could potentially lead to becoming overweight as an adult.
+If your baby gains weight too rapidly in the first six months of their life, they may be at an increased risk of childhood obesity, which could potentially lead to becoming overweight as an adult.

-There are a few health concerns which are fairly common in three month old babies which are worth being clued up on.
+There are a few health concerns that are fairly common in three-month-old babies and are worth being informed about.

 Eczema